Even with hair loss issues like thinning hair, you can still get creative with longer hair styles.

-For straight hair a long razor cut is a terrific choice for men with thinning hair.
+For straight hair, a long razor cut is a terrific choice for men with thinning hair.
 The hair is left long all over and cut on the ends using a razor.
 When styled, it is blow-dried straight down and forward.
 Then the bangs are slightly side-swept.
 This hairstyle is versatile because it can be combed flat for the office or left a little messy for a night out on the town.
 Also, consider hair color — it’s not just for women.
-A little bit of highlights can provide depth and shine to give the appearance of thicker hair.
+A few highlights can provide depth and shine to give the appearance of thicker hair.

 If you have thinning hair, learn to experiment

 You may have to experiment a bit to find the perfect long hairstyle for you.
 The good thing is that you can always go shorter if you need to do so.
 Try to find a stylist who is experienced in working with thinning hair.
 He or she will be able to recommend products and styles that are best for your hair.
 If you see a picture in a magazine of a hairstyle that you like, don’t be afraid to bring it with you to the salon.
 Although every haircut won’t work for every man, your stylist will be able to tell you if you can achieve the look that you desire.

 If you have always kept your hair short, experimenting with longer hairstyles at the first signs of thinning hair can actually help you stay looking young.
 Rather than focusing on your thinning hair, people will instead concentrate on your long locks.